CypherpunkArmory/UserLAnd/README.md

 <br/>
 But you can do so much more than that.
 Your phone isn't just a play thing any more!

 This app is fully open source.
-You can find our code and file issues [here](https://github.com/CypherpunkArmory/UserLAnd/).
+You can find our code [here](https://github.com/CypherpunkArmory/UserLAnd/).

 The assets that UserLAnd depends on and the scripts that build them are contained in other repositories.